 Current Market Conditions

-Across all five towns, market conditions currently favor buyers (July 2025.
-Reading this later and considering buying or selling here?
-Message me!):
+Across all five towns, market conditions currently favor buyers:

 Extended Days on Market